albertz/commandergenius/readme.txt

-Alternatively, SDL 1.2 is available too, you may use it with SW video as usual, however if you want HW acceleration there are few restrictions: you cannot currently blit SW surface to screen, it should be only HW surface, also alpha-surfaces seem to not work (did not check it thoroughly, will be glad for test reports) - you still can use per-surface alpha.
+Alternatively, SDL 1.2 is available too, you may use it with SW video as usual, however if you want HW acceleration there are few restrictions: you cannot currently blit SW surface to screen, it should be only HW surface, however you can use colorkey, per-surface alpha and per-pixel alpha.
+Also the screen is always double-buffered, and after each SDL_Flip() there is garbage in pixel buffer, so forget about dirty rects and partial screen updates - you have to re-render whole picture each frame.
+Single-buffer rendering might be possible with techniques like glFramebufferTexture2D(), however it may not be present on all devices, so I won't do that.
 Basically your code should be like:

 // Init HW-accelerated video
 SDL_SetVideoMode( 640, 480, 16, SDL_DOUBLEBUF | SDL_HWSURFACE );